Srikar-D-Palmite/PrimePlanner/README.md

 - Upload digital prescription to directly take you to pharmacy websites with those products.
 - Trip planner - Medicines and quantity to take when leaving home for some days.
 - Access to easy-to-read Articles on the latest Technology Usage and Elderly Health-related topics.

+PrimePlanner was made using FlutterFlow, Flutter and Firebase.
+FlutterFlow is a utility built on top of Flutter that enables easier coding and prototyping.
+Some third-party libraries from FlutterFlow were used to create this project.
+No part of the application has been written before the hackathon.